Manufactured Home Loans: What To Know Before You Apply

 Manufactured Home Loan Basics

-A factory-built home built to the HUD code, generally after June 15, 1976 |
+| What Counts As Manufactured | A factory-built home built to the HUD Code, generally after June 15, 1976 |

-Real-property mortgage vs. personal-property or chattel financing |
+| Main Financing Split | Real-property mortgage vs. personal-property or chattel financing |

-HUD labels, permanent foundation, title status, and land ownership |
+| Key Property Issues | HUD labels, data plate, permanent foundation, title status and land ownership |

-Chattel financing when the home is not titled as real estate |
+| Common Alternative | Chattel financing when the home is not titled as real estate |

 Main Types Of Manufactured Home Financing

-If the home sits on leased land or remains titled as personal property, borrowers may instead need home-only or chattel financing.
+If the home sits on leased land or remains titled as personal property, you may need home-only or chattel financing.
+That path can still work, but it is different from a standard mortgage and may come with different terms, pricing and consumer protections.

-Typical Best Fit |
+| Loan Type | Typical Best Fit | Main Requirement |

-Home and land financed together |
+| Real-Property Mortgage | Home and land financed together | Permanent affixation and real-estate classification |

-Home on leased land or not converted to real estate |
+| Home-Only Or Chattel Financing | Home on leased land or not converted to real property | Personal-property financing instead of a standard mortgage |

 Property Eligibility Matters As Much As Borrower Eligibility